anttivuor/kalakannatkuntoon.fi/readme.md

 - open project and run $npm start
 - project opens at localhost:3000

+# using this project

+- the web site can be found at www.kalakannatkuntoon.fi
+- there is a page www.kalakannatkuntoon.fi/admin, where you can find the feedback sent from the main page
+- backend is running at netlify, which saves all the information to MongoDB database, which is then used to display information

 # creators

 - Juhana Viitamo: frontend, backend, design